igarsdev/daily-task-tracker/README.md

 - `styles.css`: The CSS file containing the styles for the application.
 - `scripts.js`: The JavaScript file containing the logic for the application.

+## Benefits for Users

+- **Improved Organization**: Helps users keep track of their daily tasks and deadlines, ensuring nothing is forgotten.
+- **Increased Productivity**: By managing tasks efficiently, users can prioritize and complete tasks more effectively.
+- **Enhanced Time Management**: Setting due dates for tasks helps users plan their time better and meet deadlines.
+- **Reduced Stress**: Having a clear overview of tasks and their statuses can reduce the stress of managing multiple responsibilities.
+- **Flexibility**: Users can easily add, edit, delete, and mark tasks as completed, allowing for flexible task management.